GiulioRossetti/ndlib/docs/network_builder_ndql_block_catalog.md

 - runtime validation for coupled opinion/epidemic state updates and policy scheduling
 - builder-only utility blocks for `SeedSelection`, `NodeRoleAssignment`, `AttributeInitializer`, `GraphImport`, `CommunityAssignment`, `RuleAlias`, `PreviewObservable`, and `ValidationHint`
 - builder palette, inspector defaults, parser whitelist, and generated Python support for the utility block family
+- typed NDQL declarations, observables, and update directives for continuous-opinion round-trips
+- `DECLARE GLOBAL`, `DECLARE EDGE_VARIABLE`, `WHEN`, `SCHEDULE`, and `UPDATE` language support in the parser and dashboard serializer

 The remaining blocks below stay in the catalog as future implementation targets.